4 major reasons why software projects fail

 Set up weekly meetings with your developers to ensure that they’re on the right track.
 This is time for you to openly and honestly communicate with them, motivate them, assess their progress, and address any roadblocks along the way.
 By doing this, everyone is kept aware of the status of the project at all times.

 Speak with the client

 In a survey by Innotas, 55% of IT professionals indicated that their development project failed due to lack of time, staff, and budget.
-The primary reason behind this is poor planning.
-In fact, exempting unpredictable circumstances, it’s the only reason.
+The main reason behind this is poor planning.

-Many companies don’t do a proper feasibility study, or even give much thoughts to the real logistics of a project.
-This can cause unrealistic expectations (usually on the optimistic side) and that invariably leads to stress and disappointment.
+Many companies don’t do a proper feasibility study or even give much thought to the real logistics of a project.
+This can cause unrealistic expectations and that invariably leads to stress and disappointment.
 In the worst case, there aren’t enough senior managers assigned to guide the engineers.
 Left with no direction and limited motivation, it’s no surprise when the project eventually fails.